Copyright: EPI Inc. Contact: tech@epi-eng.com

 A Bad Example

 One example of a really bad conversion idea is the replacement of the IO-540 recommended for Van's RV-10 aircraft with an LS-1-based aluminum V8 engine.
-This glaring example of "denial-of-reality-engineering" was actually written up in one of the goofy experimental aviation magazines as being the greatest thing since sliced bread.
+This glaring example of "denial-of-reality-engineering" was actually written up in one of the goofy experimental aviation magazines as being the greatest idea since sliced bread.
 This idea exhibits ALL of the problems discussed above.

 A Very Bad Example